danwing/settle-requirements/draft-nygren-requirements-https-local-domains.md

 Servers on a local network cannot easily get PKIX certificates
-{{?RFC5280}} signed by a public Certification Authority because of their firewall or NAT, lack of domain name delegation, and ongoing certificate renewal.
+{{?RFC5280}} signed by a public Certification Authority because of their firewall or NAT, lack of domain name delegation, and need for ongoing certificate renewal.

+This problem has been well recognized since about 2017 and several proposals have been suggested to solve this problem, each with their own drawbacks.
+This paper is not intended to summarize the proposals or their drawbacks; for that detail see the pointers to previous work in {{related}}.

+At a high level, the proposals have involved solutions such as:

+  * pre-shared secrets (scanned, printed, or displayed by the server)

+  * Public DNS pointing at local domain's IP address (e.g., {{plex}})

+  * Local Certificate Authority, where a Certificate Authority is added to client's certificate trust list and that CA signs certificates for devices within the local network

+  * Trust On First Use (TOFU), where a user verifies the first connection to a server and the client remembers that verification, similar to common use of ssh.

+  * WebRTC and WebTransport, where a PKI-signed server provides a public key fingerprint of another server that it has previously bootstrapped.

+  * Encoding server's public key into the hostname {{thomson-hld}}

-This document explores requirements for an alternative server authentication system for such local hosts.
+This document explores IETF requirements for an alternative server authentication system for local hosts.

 # Conventions and Definitions